davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: MCore options

-These are the -m options defined for the Motorola M*Core processors.
+These are the :samp:`-m` options defined for the Motorola M*Core processors.

 .. option:: -mhardlit, -mno-hardlit